Last Online: November 16, 2021

 * White chocolate or peppermint flavoured hot cocoa sachets.

-I'm sensitive to smells and can't really use anything with an artificial fragrance, like scented papers.
+I'm sensitive to smells and can't really use anything with a strong artificial fragrance, like scented papers.

-I dislike the colours yellow ochre, army green and khaki.
+I dislike the colours army green and khaki.

 |Type 1||Type 2||Type 3||Uncategorized|